-RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (a) have a remuneration committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
-The Company had a Remuneration and Nomination Committee during the financial year.
-The members of the remuneration and Nomination Committee during the financial year were Mr. M. Blakiston (Chair) and Ms. J. Bloom (member).
-Both Mr. Blakiston and Ms. Bloom are independent non-executive Directors of the Company.
-The Committee only has two members.
+RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
 The number of times the Committee met during that year and the individual attendances of the members at those meetings is disclosed in the Company's Annual Report.
-The Annual Report also includes the qualifications and experience of all Directors including the Directors that were members of the Company's website.
-The Charter of the Remuneration and Nomination Committee membership to Ms J. Bloom (Chair) and Mr. G. Dixon (member).
-Mr Dixon is a non-executive Director of the Company.
-Given the size of the Board and the Company, the Board believes no efficiencies or other benefits could be gained by establishing a larger Remuneration and Nomination Committee.
-It is noted the structure of the Remuneration and Nomination Committee will be assessed in future in line with changes in Board composition, Company operations and level of activity.
-The Board will consider the Recommendations in the structure of the Remuneration and Nomination Committee in future.
+The Annual Report also includes the qualifications and experience of all Directors including the Directors that were members of the Committee.
+The Charter of the Remuneration and Nomination Committee is included on the Corporate Governance page of the Company's website.
+On 24 June 2021, Managing Director Mr. A. Vorster was appointed to the Committee as a member.
+The Committee currently has three members and the majority of the members are independent.
 Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
 YES The Company's Board Charter provides that Board must approve the Company's remuneration policy and framework and ensure it is aligned with the Company's vision, values, strategic objectives and risk appetite.
 Non-executive Directors are remunerated at market rates for time, commitment and responsibilities in consultation with independent professional advice.
 Remuneration for non-executive Directors is not linked to individual performance.
 There are no termination or retirement benefits for non-executive Directors.
 Pay and rewards for executive Directors and senior executives consists of a base pay and benefits (such as superannuation) as well as short-term and long-term incentives.
 Executives are offered a competitive level of base pay at market rates and are reviewed annually to ensure market competitiveness.
 Details of Director and senior executive remuneration, including the Company's policy on remuneration, are contained in the Remuneration Report which forms a part of the Directors' Report in the Annual Report.

-RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Recommendation 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
-TES The Company had an equity-based remuneration scheme during the past financial year.
+Recommendation 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
+YES The Company had an equity-based remuneration scheme during the past financial year.
 The Company's policies and practices regarding the remuneration of Directors and senior executives, including equity-based remuneration, is disclosed in the Remuneration Report which forms a part of the Directors' Report in the Annual Report.
 Executives are prohibited from entering into transactions or arrangements which limit the economic risk of participating in equity-based remuneration or in unvested entitlements.